 As of right now, we know Biomutant will be available on Xbox One, PS4, and PC, possibly as a timed exclusive on the Epic Games Store, which has been the case for a handful of new releases like Metro: Exodus and The Division 2 .
 There are also rumors that a Switch version may be in the works given THQ Nordic’s track record for supporting the Nintendo console.

-Biomutant is set in an environmentally diverse world that’s on the brink of a potential apocalypse after the Tree of Life, the source for all living creations, becomes infected by poisonous oil that’s leaking upwards from the ground.
+Biomutant is set in an environmentally diverse world that’s on the verge of a potential apocalypse after the Tree of Life, the source for all living creations, becomes infected by poisonous oil that’s leaking upwards from the ground.
 Six tribes of creatures are formed, with three hoping to find a way to save the tree and the other three searching for means of survival following the tree’s imminent demise.

 Going beyond basic ‘good vs. evil’ binary decision-making that we commonly see in games, Experiment 101 plans to give the player more than one way to reach a potential outcome no matter which side they choose.
 For instance, if you choose to save the Tree of Life, there are multiple ways to achieve that goal, such as defeating creatures that are gnawing on the tree’s infected roots or collecting special potatoes that can cure the roots completely.